Content on this page was generated by AI and has not been manually reviewed.

 Can EdgeRouter X SFP handle multiple VPN tunnels at once?

 Yes, you can configure multiple IPsec tunnels, each with its own peer, local/remote networks, and policy.
 The EdgeRouter’s CPU and memory can handle several simultaneous tunnels typical for small office environments, but plan for throughput needs as tunnels increase.
-Edgerouter x vpn client setup and configuration guide for OpenVPN, IPsec, and WireGuard on EdgeRouter devices
+Edgerouter x l2tp vpn setup 2026

 Is DNS protection important when using VPNs on EdgeRouter X SFP?